COVID19BIOSTAT/covid19_prediction/README.md

 Observed and predicted daily new cases, with a 95% prediction interval.

 First dashed line indicates the declaration of national emergency (Mar 13).
-Second to fourth dashed lines indicate knots with interval of two or three weeks (Mar 27, Apr 10, May 1, May 22).
-Training data: February 21 to July 7; Testing data: June 22 to date.
+Second to seventh dashed lines indicate knots with interval of two or three weeks (Mar 27, Apr 10, May 1, May 22, June 12).
+Training data: February 21 to July 4; Testing data: July 5 to date.

 ### US Cumulative Deaths (with training data up to July 4):
 ![](https://github.com/COVID19BIOSTAT/covid19_prediction/blob/master/example/US_cumdeath_070520.png)